AdobeDocs/workfront.en/help/agile/get-started-with-agile-in-workfront/configure-kanban.md

  <li value="8"> <p>Select task statuses.</p> <note type="important">
    Only locked system-wide statuses are available to select; you cannot select group-specific statuses.
 Also, the status of the first column always corresponds to
    <span class="bold">New</span>.
-  </note> <p>You can add custom statuses if your <span>Workfront administrator</span> has configured them; custom statuses can be configured as described in <a href="../../administration-and-setup/customize-workfront/creating-custom-status-and-priority-labels/create-or-edit-a-status.md" class="MCXref xref">Create or edit a status</a>.</p> </li>
+  </note> <p>You can add custom statuses if your Workfront administrator has configured them; custom statuses can be configured as described in <a href="../../administration-and-setup/customize-workfront/creating-custom-status-and-priority-labels/create-or-edit-a-status.md" class="MCXref xref">Create or edit a status</a>.</p> </li>
  <li value="9">Click <span class="bold">Save Changes</span>.</li>
 </ol>